Generic Name: clarithromycin (kla-RITH-roe-MYE-sin)

 - Biaxin should be used with extreme caution in CHILDREN younger than 6 months old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Biaxin has been shown to cause harm to the fetus.
 Biaxin is not recommended for use during pregnancy except when no other antibiotics can be used.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Biaxin while you are pregnant.
-It is not known if Biaxin is found in breast milk.
+Biaxin is found in breast milk.
 If you are or will be breast-feeding while you use Biaxin, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Biaxin: